 First, you build up fellow believers when you sing:

-- Ephesians 5:19: Note specifically here that it says: “addressing one another in psalms and hymns and spiritual songs…”
+Note specifically here in Ephesians 5:19 that it says: “Addressing one another in psalms and hymns and spiritual songs…”

-- We see the same thing in Colossians 3:13-16: the exhortation to sing comes on the heels of bearing with one another (13a), forgiving one another (13b), putting on love (14), being at peace as one united body of Christ (15), and teaching God’s Word to one another (16).
+We see the same thing in Colossians 3:13-16: the exhortation to sing comes on the heels of bearing with one another (v.
+13a), forgiving one another (v.
+13b), putting on love (v.
+14), being at peace as one united body of Christ (v.
+15), and teaching God’s Word to one another (v.
+16).

 Think of the impact on someone who doesn’t know Christ to hear those hundreds of testimonies, those hundreds of confessions of faith as we sing together!
-This is why Pastor Tim Keller says: “Good corporate worship will naturally be evangelistic” (219).
+This is why Pastor Tim Keller says in his book Worship by the Book: “Good corporate worship will naturally be evangelistic” (219).

 4. When you sing, you make war.

 Chances are you didn’t connect singing and warfare together, but it’s a theme visible in Scripture.
-In Colossians 3, Paul is challenging the Colossians to literally put sin to death in their lives – to kill sin.
-And so all the commands to love and peace and forgiveness and teaching and SINGING, are therefore, the Bible is teaching, attitudes and habits of the believer that will kill sin!
+In Colossians 3, Paul is challenging the Colossians to literally put sin to death in their lives, to kill sin.
+So all the commands to love and peace and forgiveness and teaching and singing are attitudes and habits of the believer that will kill sin!